Poirazi-Lab/dendrify/docs_sphinx/source/usage/examples.rst

 Bellow you will find two model examples adopted from the `Dendrify paper`_.

 * :ref:`Example 1 | A basic compartmental model with passive dendrites <example 1>`

-  In this example we show that even rudimentary models can reproduce essential neuronal properties such as the electrical segmentation caused by dendrites.
-  This allows multiple integration sites to coexist within a neuron and dendrites to operate semi-autonomously from the soma, while greatly affecting neuronal output.

 * :ref:`Example 2 | A reduced compartmental model capturing active dendritic properties <example 2>`

-  In this example we show that reduced compartmental I&F models, equipped with event-driven dendritic spiking mechanisms can faithfully reproduce a broad range of dendritic properties such as:

-  * Supralinear input integration
-  * Dendrite-specific spiking threshold
-  * Location-dependent filtering
-  * Backpropagation of somatic spikes

 .. tip::
    By clicking the "**Open in Colab**" button located under each example, you can run in your browser (without locally installing Dendrify or Brian) an